0BAB1/HOLY_CORE_COURSE/tutorial.md

 ## 12.2.b : Ensuring compatibility : Creating the ```load_store_decoder``` unit

-Now if we run all the tests from the test runner, we obviously get failures everywhere in the cpu test because the memory isn't getting any info on its new ```byte_anable``` signal.
+Now if we run all the tests from the test runner, we obviously get failures everywhere in the cpu test because the memory isn't getting any info on its new ```byte_enable``` signal.

 So, how do we generate valid ```byte_enable``` signals ?